Disastrous 'Pokemon Go' Event Leads To Mass Refunds

 There was construction going on at the time.
 Despite uploading photos of the construction, showing that the area was dangerous, despite uploading photos of signs and fencing indicating that the area was private, Niantic would not remove the stops from the convent grounds.

-Anyone who gets hurt playing Pokemon Go should sue N
+Anyone who gets hurt playing Pokemon Go should sue Niantic, because there is a likelihood that Niantic has already been told that the area is dangerous.

 Re: (Score:2)